 This article was published in Australian Dictionary of Biography, Volume 10, (MUP), 1986

 Kathleen Mary Josephine (Kate) Leigh (1881-1964), crime entrepreneur, was born on 10 March 1881 at Dubbo, New South Wales, eighth child of native-born parents Timothy Beahan, bootmaker, and his wife Charlotte, née Smith.
 Reputedly she was neglected and at 12 was incarcerated in Parramatta Industrial School for Girls.
 In Sydney from 18 she soon 'got into trouble'.
 On 2 May 1902 Kate married James Lee (Leigh), whom police described as an illegal bookmaker and petty criminal.
 He was imprisoned in 1905 for assaulting and robbing their Glebe landlord with his wife's assistance.
-Moreover, a perjury conviction and five years imprisonment were the outcome of her attempt to 'clear' her spouse by alleging that he only attacked the landlord when he found him in bed with Kate, who was negotiating their arrears of rent.
-Upon release from gaol, their separation continued.
+Upon his release from gaol, their separation continued.

 Her relationship with Samuel 'Jewey' Freeman, brought her wider contacts with the criminal underworld.
 He and Ernest 'Shiner' Ryan were convicted for the armed robbery of the payroll for the Eveleigh railway workshop on 18 June 1914—reputedly the first armed robbers to use a getaway car in the history of Australian crime.
 Leigh tried to give Freeman an alibi but was again sentenced to five years imprisonment for perjury early in 1915.
 Although police recorded only thirteen minor convictions (mostly prostitution-related, despite her later denials that she ever worked as a prostitute), they noted that she often provided bail and alibis for gangsters and racketeers.